amandafloren/task-1/README.md

 1. Download or clone the repository
 2. Open a terminal
 3. Go to the project root directory "/task-1/".
-4. Execute the following command to download the necessary libraries:  `pip install -r requirements.txt`
+4. Execute the following command to download the necessary libraries:  `pip3 install -r requirements.txt`

 # Test Execution

 1. Open a terminal
-2. From the project root directory run: `robot tests/api-robot/test_cases/typicod
+2. From the project root directory run: `robot tests/api-robot/test_cases/typicode`

 # Results